amitraikkr/terraform-aws-api-custom-auth/readme.md

-# AWS API Gateway with Custom Lambda Authorizer
+# Terraform to provision the AWS API Gateway with Custom Lambda Authorizer

 This project sets up an AWS API Gateway and a custom Lambda authorizer using Terraform.
 The Lambda function is written in Node.js and is designed to authorize API requests based on the provided authorization token.